This article is part of The Ascender, the Highrise platform for articles and resources.

 Q: How can I prevent co-workers from complaining about me?

-While it's impossible to please everyone all the time, there are steps you can take to minimize complaints from your co-workers: be professional at your job, set and respect boundaries, communicate effectively, address conflicts promptly, admit when you are wrong, say positive things, and continuously seek self-improvement.
+While it's impossible to please everyone all the time, there are steps you can take to minimize complaints from your co-workers: be professional on your job, set and respect boundaries, communicate effectively, address conflicts promptly, admit when you are wrong, seek improvement, say positive things, and continuously seek self-improvement.

 Q: Should I confront my co-workers who are constantly complaining?

-It's generally a good idea to address the complaints with your boss and co-workers directly, approaching the conversation with a constructive and non-confrontational mindset.
+It's generally a good idea to address the complaints with your boss and co-workers directly but approach the conversation with a constructive and non-confrontational mindset.
 Engage in open dialogue, listen to their concerns, and work together towards finding a resolution.

 Q: What if the complaints about me are unfounded or unfair?

-If you believe the complaints against you are unfounded or unfair, it is important to stay calm, gather evidence to support your case, and prepare your side of the story.
-Be willing to understand the other person's perspective, and be able to assert your own respectfully.
+If you believe that the person whose complaints against you are unfounded or unfair, it is important to stay calm, gather evidence to support your case, and prepare your other person for your side of the story.
+Be willing to understand the other person's perspective, but also assert your own respectfully.

 Inspiring, isn’t it ?
 Want to learn more about connecting self-awareness to professional development?
 Get in touch today.